 Caribbean, Central America

 Arguably the true iron wood.
 Also extremely beautiful.
 As rare as it is gorgeous.
-Considered a tone wood, very prone to tiny hair line splits and check in the grains.
-Worth it though.
+Considered a tone wood, very prone to tiny hair line splits and checks in the grains and easily destroys shop tools.

 (Central America, Southern Mexico, West Indies)